 (e) The commission shall have a policy-making role in the

-division of professional regulation.
-Subsequent to the administration of the
+estate division within the department of business regulation.
+Subsequent to the

-examination, the commission shall review the examinations to evaluate their
+administration of the examination, the commission shall review the examinations

-effectiveness.
-The commission shall supervise the operations of the division in
+to evaluate their effectiveness.
+The commission shall supervise the operations

-an advisory capacity in promulgating any policy that is necessary to improve
+advisory capacity in promulgating any policy that is necessary to improve the

-the operations of the division in their areas of expertise.
-The promulgation of
+regulation in their areas of expertise.
+The promulgation of that policy is